Margarete Buber-Neumann

 Margarete Buber-Neumann (née Thüring; 21 October 1901 – 6 November 1989) was a German writer.
 As a senior Communist Party of Germany member and Gulag survivor, she was turned into a staunch anti-communist.
 She wrote the famous memoir Under Two Dictators, which begins with her arrest in Moscow during Joseph Stalin's Great Purge, followed by her imprisonment as a political prisoner in both the Soviet Gulag and the Nazi concentration camp system, after she was handed over by the NKVD to the Gestapo during World War II.

 Buber-Neumann was also known for having testified in the so-called "Trial of the Century" about the Kravchenko Affair in France.
-In 1980, she was awarded the Great Cross of Merit of the West Germany.
+In 1980, she was awarded the Great Cross of Merit of West Germany.

 Background

 Margarete Thüring was born on 21 October 1901, in Potsdam, German Empire.
 Her father, Heinrich Thüring (1866–1942), was a master brewer; her mother was Else Merten (1871–1960).
 She had four siblings: Lisette (known as "Babette"), Gertrud ("Trude"), and two brothers, Heinrich and Hans.
 (Note: In 1920, Buber-Neumann's sister, Babette Thüring, had married Fritz Gross of Vienna, who moved to Germany after World War I and became a member of the Comminst Party of Germany.
 They had a son in 1923 and separated.
 Babette retained her married name of "Babette Gross" for the rest of her life.
 (Fritz Gross moved to England in the 1930s, helped refugees during World War II and died in 1946 with a considerable corpus of mostly-unpublished work.)
 Gross then became the common-law spouse of Willi Münzenberg.
 Koestler would remain a friend after both he and Buber-Neumann had left the party.
 As "Babette Gross", Buber-Neuman's sister later wrote a biography of Münzenberg.)
 She disliked the militarism of German culture in her youth and the way that her father was awe-struck by officers of Potsdam's large Imperial German Army garrison.
 He was a "tyrant" while her mother was "well-read and liberal."